VandinLab/CPhyT-GNN/README.md

 #### Compare Survival Methods

-When some repetitions of the survival time prediction experiment have produced the results, it is possible to compare the considered methods among the three proposed across all experiment repetitions using the script `compare_methods_survival.py` (`python3 compare_methods_survival.py -h` for usage information).
+When some repetitions of the survival time prediction experiment have produced the results, it is possible to compare the considered methods across all experiment repetitions using the script `compare_methods_survival.py` (`python3 compare_methods_survival.py -h` for usage information).
-The script gathers all `methods_evaluation.csv` files produces by different experiment runs and produces a faceted plot comparing the considered survival methods.
+The script gathers all `methods_evaluation.csv` files produces by different experiment runs and produces a faceted plot comparing the survival methods considered in the experiments.

 For instance, if the results are stored in the directory `results/survival/survival_prediction/breastCancer`, then it is possible to run:
 ```